 I am currently an investigator on the following projects.
 Please see my CV for past projects.

 - Electronic Health Records for Clinical Research (EHR4CR), Lead investigator for Informatics at KCL

 - Dynamic nutrItion bEhaviour awareness sysTem FOR the Elders (DIET4Elders)

-I was an invited expert to the W3C working group on provenance, which produced a standard specifying how to represent provenance data for exchange online, PROV, including many supporting documents explaining how the provenance data may be accessed and queried, translated to other representations, extended, and so on.
+I am an invited expert to the W3C working group on provenance, which produced a standard specifying how to represent provenance data for exchange online, PROV, including many supporting documents explaining how the provenance data may be accessed and queried, translated to other representations, extended, and so on.
 The specifications were published as an official W3C recommendation in April 2013.
 An overview of the specifications can be seen here.

 In particular, I was co-editor of a primer on the recommended model for provenance data.
 This is an accessible starting point for anyone wishing to learn about PROV.